torvalds/linux/Documentation/input/devices/edt-ft5x06.rst

     allows setting the report rate in the range from 3 to 14.

-For debugging purposes the driver provides a few files in the debug filesystem (if available in the kernel).
-In /sys/kernel/debug/edt_ft5x06 you'll find the following files:
+For deging purposes the driver provides a few files in the de filesystem (if available in the kernel).
+In /sys/kernel/de/edt_ft5x06 you'll find the following files:

 num_x, num_y: